ydkmlt84/Maintainerr_docs/docs/Collections.md

 You're able to exclude media from all, or specific, collections by using the `Excl` button on the media's card from the `Overview` page.
 This will open a similar popup as adding media.

-Here you're able to Remove the media's current exclusions, exclude for all collections or exclude for a specific collection.
+Here you're able to remove the media's current exclusions, exclude for all collections or exclude for a specific collection.

 When media has exclusions, an `Excl` badge will be shown on the top-right side of the card.

+### Data syncing from Plex

+If media is added to the Plex collection outside of Maintainerr, it will be added to the associated Maintainerr collection.
+These manually added items will be ignored by the rule processor.

+If you delete media from the Plex collection outside of Maintainerr, it will be removed from the corresponding Maintainerr collection.
+However, if the media still matches your rules, it will be re-added to the collection in subsequent rule processing cycles.

 ## Misc

 - By clicking on the collection's name you can see all media currently added to the collection.
 On the top-right side there'll be a number indicating the number of days before removal.

 - Maintainerr will never remove the collection from Plex if you specified a manual collection.

-- You could add media directly to the Plex collection within Plex.
-Maintainerr will sync Media with the Plex collection.
-(The Plex collection might not always be available in case you're using an automatic collection)